Nyleve07/testinterview/README.md

 # Test Interview

 ## Instructions
-1. **Run Workflow**: Navigate to the GitHub Actions tab and run the workflow.
+1. **Run Workflow**:
+2. Navigate to the GitHub Actions tab and run the workflow, E2E tests and API tests included